aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-settings/disable-compatibility-checker-in-excel/_index.md

 weight: 170
 url: /net/disable-compatibility-checker-in-excel/
 description: This article shows how to disable compatibility checker through the Aspose.Cells for .NET API.
-keywords: C# Disable Compatibility Checker, Excel Disable Compatibility Checker
+keywords: C# Disable Compatibility Checker, Excel Disable Compatibility Checker in C#, Disable Compatibility Checker in Workbook.
 ---

 ## Disable Compatibility Checker in Excel Worksheets in C#